Homemade Apple Butter Recipe

 We made two batches.
 One we left chunky and made one batch perfectly smooth.
 You know…for those picky texture eaters.

-What do you do with apple butter?
+What can you make with apple butter?

 My first bite reminded me of applesauce with a bit of tang to it.
 I love how when I put this homemade apple butter on a piece of white, fluffy bread or toast, it completely changes the flavor!
 Instant, fall-flavored bread.
 You can put it in muffins & biscuits.

-apple butter over ice cream
+apple butter over ice cream in a bowl

 Storage Instructions